-The group of eight persons (22-36 years old; from Morocco, Algeria and Western Sahara) left from Izačić (BiH) and continued over the mountains and through the forests, where there was also still snow and ice on the ground.
+The group of eight persons (22-36 years old; from Morocco, Algeria and Western Sahara) left from Izačić (BiH) and continued over the mountains and through the forests.
 Due to some problems which the group encountered, the group split into two smaller groups of four persons each.
 One of the groups of four persons walked for around ten days through Croatia and finally reached the Croatian/Slovenian border, north of Rijeka, without any food left.
-Due to the presence of the Kolpa river, the group decided to cross over a bridge after which they encountered a high iron fence with barbed wire (there was a street before and after it).
+Due to the Kolpa river, the group decided to cross over a bridge after which they encountered a high iron fence with barbed wire (there was a street before and after it).
 When they climbed over it, they cut their hands badly, leaving the group-members bleeding.

 In addition to the bleeding from the wounds on their hands, the group was hungry and cold.
-Nonetheless, the police did not provide first aid or give them anything to eat in this situation.
-Instead, they put the group of four in a prisoner-transport van, locked the door, and drove them to a police station approximately one hour away.
+Nonetheless, the police did not provide first aid or give them anything to eat.
+Instead, they put the group of four in a van, locked the door, and drove them to a police station approximately one hour away.

 “One of the police officers said, we have to go back to Croatia because all of the camps in Slovenia are full.
 But this is a lie.”

 When they were let out of the van and brought into the police station one by one, they gave their names and countries of origin to two female police officers.
-The officers also also took one fingerprint of the index finger of every person.
+The officers also also took every person’s fingerprint of the index finger.

 “We know already, one fingerprint taken means back to Bosnia, ten fingerprints taken means camp.”

-There was also a translator from Egypt, who the respondent described as very unfriendly and racist towards them.
-When they asked for a doctor, because they were still bleeding and the wounds on their hands were hurting, the translator just looked at them and told the police, that they did not really need a doctor.
+There also was a translator from Egypt, who the respondent described as very unfriendly and racist towards them.
+When they asked for a doctor, because they were still bleeding and the wounds on their hands were hurting, the respondent recounted how the translator just looked at them and told the police, that they did not really need a doctor.

 “Our clothes were full of blood.
-We asked again for a doctor and the Swiss Cross, to treat us, but the police said no.”
+We asked again for a doctor and the Swiss Cross [Red Cross], to treat us, but the police said no.”

-One men of the group felt very sick, because he was exhausted from the walking, hunger and wounds and fainted, after which the police officers brought him to a hospital.
+One men of the group felt very sick, because he was exhausted from the walking, the hunger and the wounds and fainted, after which the police officers brought him to a hospital.

 “Later we found out, that they also pushed him back to Bosnia after he woke up in the hospital.”

-They were given in total 12 documents to sign, they were written in Slovenian.
+In total, they were given 12 documents to sign, which were written in Slovenian.
 One of them was a fine of 500€ for crossing the border, as the translator explained to them.

 “We refused to sign any documents because we knew, that they wanted to deport us back to Bosnia.
 We also refused to eat any food.
 We told them, we want to go to the camp in Ljubljana and then we will eat.”